4ntiR0id/The-C-Programming-Language/README.md

 - Unconditional branching
 - Restricted use cases

-# 4. Functions and Program Structure
+# Chapter : 4.
+Functions and Program Structure

 ### 4.1 Basics of Functions
 - Function definition